 If you live where you can buy picamilon, you might want to give it a try.

-Picamilon is considered a smart drug among college students who use it to boost memory, focus and brain power.
+Picamilon is considered a smart drug among college students who use it to boost memory, focus, and overall mental function.

 All kinds of exercise can increase GABA, but yoga in particular stands out.